cdent/etcd-compute/README.md

 * After a VM is destroyed the image is left lying around.
 That should be removed.
-* Asking to destroy a VM while it is being built has not been testing and is likely to go poorly.
+* Asking to destroy a VM while it is being built has not been tested and is likely to go poorly.
 * When a compute.py shuts down, its resource provider should be disabled, removed, what?